International Summer School in Refugee Law and Rights

 Learning environment

-This year’s summer school is fully adapted to focus on mass displacement and protection of civilians affected by developing war situation in Ukraine.
-Besides the introduction to the general International Humanitarian Law, Refugee Law and Human Rights Law, we will also focus on the European Asylum Law and Temporary Protection Directive as well as Ukrainian refugee protection and rights in the neighboring reception countries of the Central-Eastern Europe.
-In addition we will look into protection of internally displaced persons in Ukraine and vulnerable categories.
-The school will be co-thought by international experts together with professors from Faculty of Law at Palacký University Olomouc and V.N Karazin Kharkiv National university in Ukraine (online from Ukraine and from exile).
+Just as last year (see the 2022 School Report here), this year’s school is fully adapted to focus on mass displacement and protection of civilians affected by the developing war situation in Ukraine.
+Besides the introduction to International Humanitarian Law, Refugee law and Human rights law, we will also focus on the European asylum law and Temporary Protection Directive as well as Ukrainian refugee protection and rights in the neighbouring reception countries of Central-Eastern Europe.
+In addition, we will investigate protection of internally displaced persons in Ukraine and vulnerable categories and focus on the mental health of displaced and war-affected civilians in Ukraine.
+The school will be co-thought by international experts from international humanitarian organisations, Aurora universities and V.N Karazin Kharkiv National University in Ukraine.

 Programme